Should you take your instructor on your practical driving test?

 The person observering you on a test usually sits in the back seat directly behind the driver.

-They are not allowed to speak or give any signals or signs to you unless they are acting as an interpreter.
+They are not allowed to speak or give any signals or signs to you.

 Practice makes perfect, so get plenty of practice from a Approved Driving Instructor.